Jorge Polanco Player Props: Twins vs. Guardians

 Jorge Polanco At The Plate

-- Polanco is batting .304 with four doubles, two home runs and two walks.
+- Polanco is hitting .300 with four doubles, two home runs and two walks.

+- Polanco enters this game on a four-game hitting streak.
+During his last games, he's hitting .238.

-- Polanco has picked up a hit in 84.6% of his 13 games this season, with more than one hit in 38.5% of them.
+- Polanco has picked up a hit in 12 of 14 games this season, with multiple hits five times.

-- In 13 games played this year, he has homered in two of them.
+- In 14 games played this season, he has homered in two of them.

-- Polanco has had an RBI in five games this season (38.5%), including four multi-RBI outings (30.8%).
-He has also driven home three or more of his team's runs in two contests.
+- In 35.7% of his games this season, Polanco has had at least one RBI.
+He's picked up more than one in 28.6% and driven in three or more of his team's runs in two contests.

-- He has scored a run in five of 13 games so far this year.
+- He has scored in five of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.